fadermou/RAG/README.md

 - **CI/CD Pipeline**: Set up automated testing and deployment workflows

-## 🙏 Acknowledgments

-- OpenAI for GPT Turbo API
-- Qdrant for vector database capabilities
-- SentenceTransformers for embedding models
-- Django community for the excellent framework

 ## 📺 Demo Video
 The demo.mov file is too large to host on GitHub.
 You can download it here: [demo.mov](https://drive.google.com/drive/folders/1PJJwJxrH40OpxudnMW684nPwcu_YQxzC)